kristinemlarson/gnssrefl/docs/pages/sc_precourse.md

 TGHO in class, so choose other sites.

 If you are primarily interested in snow accumulation, you should start with an ice sheet.
 We are covering LTHW (and possibly GLS1) in class, so choose other sites.
+For seasonal snow, I will mostly be showing results for P101.

 For students primarily interested in soil moisture, I recommend that you do a snow depth case.
 This will help you understand better how the soil moisture code works.
+I will be doing examples for P038 and MCHL for soil moisture in class.